alphagov/pay-products/README.md

 The GOV.UK Pay products service in Java (Dropwizard).

-This microservice is used to manage payment links, prototype links, demo payments, agent-initiated MOTO payments etc. for government services.
+The GOV.UK Pay products microservice manages the functionality that lets government services use GOV.UK Pay to take payments with URLs.
+This includes:

+ * payment links
+ * prototype links
+ * demo payments
+ * agent-initiated MOTO payments

+ This microservice was developed in Java using the Dropwizard framework.

 ## API Specification